itcon-pty-au/typingmind-cloud-backup/README.md

 ]
 ``
 Update "https://*.hostname.com"

+## About me
+I am a passionate developer dedicated to creating useful tools that can benefit the community.
+My goal is to distribute all of my projects as open source, enabling others to learn, contribute, and innovate together.
+If you appreciate my work and want to support my efforts, feel free to [buy me a coffee](https://buymeacoffee.com/itcon) :heart:!

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.